All articles

 “There exists a tribe of documentarians in the world.
 Up until this point, they haven’t had a central place to meet each other, and coalesce into a community.
 We are providing the space to allow this to happen, both in person and online.”

-They set up their initial landing page and posted a link to Hacker News, expecting a few dozen sign ups for their conference – mostly developers from Portland.
+They set up their initial landing page and posted a link to Hacker News, expecting a few dozen conference sign ups from Portland locals.

-Instead, hundreds of people from everywhere expressed their interest, from developers, to designers, to startups.
-They had to increase the conference capacity from less than 100 to selling out a 250-capacity venue.
+Instead, hundreds of people from all over the place expressed their interest, so they had to increase the conference capacity from less than 100 to selling out a 250-capacity venue.

 How to get involved

-You can physically attend a conference or a meetup if there is one local to your area, or you’re willing to travel.
+You can physically attend a conference or a meetup if there is one local to your area or if you’re willing to travel.
 There are also numerous platforms online where documentarians congregate and discuss all things documentation.

 Conferences